 To apply for a National Guard Grant, the student must be on activeduty status and must have served in the Illinois National Guard for at least one year.
-Applications for this grant may be completed online at http://www.isac.org.
-Applications are renewable each year and must be processed by the Illinois Student Assistance Commission (ISAC).
-ISAC must receive all applications by the following deadlines: fall semester -October 1; spring semester - March 1; summer term - June 15.
+Applications for this grant may be completed online at the Illinois Student Assistance Commission (ISAC).

+- Applications are renewable each year and must be processed by the Illinois Student Assistance Commission (ISAC). - ISAC must receive all applications by the following deadlines: fall semester - October 1; spring semester - March 1; summer term -June 15.